-BISO Home > IVO Home > Meeting Organizer Resources
+BISO Home > IVO Homepage > Meeting Organizer Resources

-Since foreign attendees will need to apply for their visas at least 3 to 4 months in advance, meeting organizers are advised to send invitations letters to their attendees as early as possible.
+PLAN AHEAD! - Since foreign attendees will need to apply for their visas at least three to four months in advance, meeting organizers are advised to send invitations letters to their attendees as early as possible.

 WHAT CAN I DO FOR MY VISITORS?